About

 Short Bio

 Venetsiana Kalampaliki (b.
-1991, she/her), coming from Athens and based in Hamburg, works in the performing arts field as a dancer and choreographer.
+1991, she/her), is a dance artist based between Athens and Hamburg.
 She is a graduate of the Greek National School of Dance (2016), the School of Economics and Political Sciences of the University of Athens (2018) and holds a MFA in Visual Arts from the Athens School of Fine Arts (2022).

 Her diversified studies have initiated an expanded use of media in her works that involve text, voice and movement, focusing on the body as a central component and evolving within sociopolitical contexts of accessibility and inclusion.
 She develops her artistic practice through interdisciplinary collaborations extended in the fields of contemporary dance, digital and visual arts, performance and disability arts.

-As a performer, she has worked together with Anna Konjetzky (“Tomorrow…we…were”), Antje Velsinger (Goodbye/ Farewell), Jenny Beyer (“ENSEMBLE”), Romeo Castellucci (“Democracy in America”), Lenio Kaklea (“The age of Crime”), Iris Karayan (“17 gestures forced uttered”), the OKTANA Dance Theatre (“The Right of Spring”), and the Hellenic Dance Company, amongst others.
+As a performer, she has worked together with Anna Konjetzky (“Tomorrow…we…were”), Antje Velsinger (“Goodbye/ Farewell”), Sina Saberi (“basis for being نرگس”) Jenny Beyer (“ENSEMBLE”), Romeo Castellucci (“Democracy in America”), Lenio Kaklea (“The age of Crime”), Iris Karayan (“17 gestures forced uttered”), the OKTANA Dance Theatre (“The Right of Spring”), and the Hellenic Dance Company, amongst others.
 As a choreographer she has collaborated with Antje Pfundtner for the piece We call it a house (Kampnagel, 2023), Rimini Protokoll for the production La danse d’Amazon (Volksbühne am Rosa-Luxemburg-Platz, 2023) and the Contemporary Dance School of Hamburg (CDSH) for the creation of Phrases Group Version (Hamburger Sprechwerk, 2024).

 Venetsiana is a coordinator of the Professional Training Programme of K3 Tanzplan Hamburg since 2022.
 She is a certificated danceWELL teacher for people with Parkinson’s and she is regularly leading dance trainings for professional dancers and movement research workshops for people with physical disabilities, visual impairments and intellectual disorders.